 South Padre Island

-Leave behind the bustling city life and head for Marfa.
-An adventure in Big Bend National Park alone could take weeks of time with horseback riding, bird watching, hiking, rafting, and camping.
+Leave behind the bustling city life and take a vacation in Marfa.
+An adventure in Big Bend National Park alone could occupy you for weeks, with horseback riding, bird watching, hiking, rafting and camping.
 At night, keep an eye out for the Marfa lights, mysterious orbs that occasionally light up the night sky.
 Scientists are yet to provide conclusive answers on this strange phenomenon.
 If your family finds camping is a bit too primitive and prefers a hotel, stay at the luxurious and historic Hotel Paisano.

-Though it is located close to Dallas, Fort Worth is a town all of its own and one of the most family-friendly destinations in Texas.
-The Fort Worth Stockyards features a taste of old Texas with two daily cattle walks led by real cowboys, along with shops, rodeos, and restaurants.
+Though it is located close to Dallas, Fort Worth is a town all of its own and one of the most family-friendly Texas vacation spots.
+The Fort Worth Stockyards features a taste of old Texas with two daily cattle walks led by real cowboys, along with shops, rodeos and restaurants.
 The Fort Worth Zoo is one of the best in the state, hosting close to 7,000 exotic animals.
-The Fort Worth Museum of Science and History is also worth a visit for all ages, with an IMAX dome, planetarium, and variety of exhibits inside.
+The Fort Worth Museum of Science and History is also worth a visit for all ages, with an IMAX dome, planetarium, and a variety of exhibits inside.

 Grapevine is not, as some may think, just an extension of Dallas and Fort Worth, and it has its own unique attractions, like LEGOLAND Discovery Center, which features rides and playscapes.
 The Parr Park Sprayground is a 31-acre park with plenty of dry and water-based playgrounds and picnic areas.
 Hop aboard the Grapevine Vintage Railroad for a one-of-a-kind adventure in a 1920s train that travels from Grapevine to Fort Worth.

 Just off the Gulf Coast near Houston is Galveston.
-Have a retro day at the Galveston Island Pleasure Pier with rides, games, and a variety of restaurants to choose from.
-Learn about the history of railway transportation at the Galveston Railroad Museum, host to different events and exhibitions throughout the year.
-View some sea life at the Rainforest Pyramid, a glass pyramid with a 1.5 million-gallon aquarium, or in the wild at East Beach.
+Have a retro day at the Galveston Island Pleasure Pier with rides, games and a variety of restaurants to choose from.
+Learn about the history of railway transportation at the Galveston Railroad Museum, which hosts different events and exhibitions throughout the year.
+View some sea life at the Rainforest Pyramid, a glass pyramid with a 1.5-million-gallon aquarium, or in the wild at East Beach.

-Visit the historic Route 66 on the way to Amarillo in North Texas.
+For a true Texas vacation, visit the historic Route 66 on the way to Amarillo in North Texas.
 Cadillac Ranch, an art installation that welcomes graffiti from visitors, is one of North Texas’s strangest and most iconic sites.
 Visit Bill’s Backyard Classics to see old cars, including collectable hot rods.
-Then take a journey to the Palo Duro Canyon, also known as the “Grand Canyon of Texas,” with huge cliffs and 60-foot (18.3-meter) ravines you can explore on foot or by horseback, bike, or car.
+Then take a journey to the Palo Duro Canyon, also known as the ‘Grand Canyon of Texas,’ with huge cliffs and 60-foot ravines you can explore on foot or by horseback, bike or car.

 Texas Hill Country

 Part road trip, part journey back through time, the Texas Hill Country is a beautiful oasis of greenery and rolling hills in Central Texas.
-There are multiple wineries for the adults throughout, but Fredericksburg is a great pit stop for the whole family, with homey B&Bs, racing, and live music.
-Swimming, fishing, and boating is also plentiful in the area, at places such as Lake Whitney and Aquilla Lake.
+There are multiple wineries for the adults throughout, but Fredericksburg is a great pit stop for the whole family, with homey B&Bs, racing and live music.
+Swimming, fishing and boating are also plentiful in the area at places such as Lake Whitney and Aquilla Lake.